NC Herpetological Society

 Jonathan P. Micancin (UNC-CH) — Evaluating the suspected decline of Pseudacris nigrita (Southern Chorus Frog) in North Carolina — $400

-Melanie N. Stock (University of Wicsonsin, Madison) — The effects of soil temperature on belowground amphibian hibernation in an urban versus rural environment — $400 — lab website
+Melanie N. Stock (University of Wicsonsin, Madison) — The effects of soil temperature on belowground amphibian hibernation in an urban versus rural environment — $400 — lab website/preprint

 2011: